 At 8 am, Daniel and his friends start their daily ritual by putting on good music “to set the mood”.
 The Tortilleria is located next to the assembly salon and event hall, which is one of the most common gathering spaces in Palo Alto and decorated with a murals depicting the history and formation of the cooperative.
 “The Tortilleria was shut down for a long time” according to Daniel, “people didn’t like what they made.
 It was bad quality.
 But now it’s better, because we enjoy what we do, and put a lot of love into it”.
 According to Daniel, the key to making good tortillas is setting the right temperature on the machine.

 Palo Alto had other collective businesses to serve the community like a small super market but the Totilleria is the only one that remains.

 Josefina Juarez Guerrero, Shopkeeper

-Josefina runs a small kiosks in Palo Alto.
-Her shop consists of a shelf with a variety of candy and snacks, at entrance of her house.
 Her customers, by no surprise, are the children from the neighborhood.
-Apart from earning a small income through the side business, Josefina proudly mentioned, “I know all the children of Palo Alto, and I’ve been watching them grow since the past 20 years.”
+She earns a small income from her business and says that her major reason for maintaining the shop is for the children, “I know all the kids of Palo Alto, and I’ve been watching them grow for the past 20 years”.